Election Fast Fact: April 2021

-Election Fast Fact: How do I know the ballot results are not being hacked and changed through the internet?
+How do I know ballot results at the polls are not being hacked and changed through the internet?

-Minnesota state law forbids connecting any vote recording or counting equipment to the internet, a local or wide-area network, or to a wireless connection (MN Statute 206.845).
+Minnesota state law forbids connecting any vote recording or counting equipment to the internet, a local or wide-area network, or to a wireless connection (Sec.
+206.845 MN Statutes);

-All vote counting machines in Minnesota use optical scanners to read a paper ballot which has been marked by the voter regardless of the equipment manufacturer (MN Statute 206.80).
+All vote counting machines in Minnesota are required by law to use paper ballots which have been marked by the voter (Sec.
+206.80 MN Statutes);

-Election Judges verify that the total of the number of ballots used and unused at the precinct at the end of the day is the same as the number that were issued to the precinct by the county elections office at the beginning of the day (e.g. no extra ballots were counted and no ballots were lost).
+Election judges verify that the sum of the number of ballots used and unused at the precinct at the end of the day equals the number of blank ballots that were issued to the precinct election judges by the county elections office at the beginning of the day (e.g. no extra ballots were counted and no ballots were lost);

 Before election results are sent to county election officials, a paper tape is printed from the ballot counting equipment to provide a documented record of ballot results;